hbkworld/streaming-spec/axes.md

 One combined value consists of the following :
 - a scalar value distortion
 - a scalar value fundamental frequency
-- a two dimensional array with n arrays of points with frequency, FFT amplitude, FFT phase, where n is the number of dimensions
+- a two dimensional array spectra of amplitude over phase

-Here we define a complex type that is made up by several other complext types and some base types.
+Here we define a complex type that is made up struct with some base types and an array of 10 spectras

 ~~~~ {.javascript}